-Patient safety requires scrutiny, but
+Patient safety requires scrutiny,

 What's the opposite of patient safety?

 My doctor merely was doing what all doctors do.
 He protected his friend.
-If my doctor had allowed me to get diagnosed, it not only would have enabled me to get treatment before it was too late, but it also could have indicted his friend.
-He opted to maintain doctor safety at the expense of patient safety.
-That is the routine in medicine.
-They are supposed to treat the patient in front of them no matter how much they might not want to, but that ethic, and the well-being of patients, is not as important to them as the well-being of other people in medicine.
+If my doctor had allowed me to get my injuries diagnosed, it not only would have enabled me to get treatment before it was too late, but it also could have indicted his friend.
+He opted to maintain doctor safety at the expense of patient safety, and managed to find a way to believe that he was doing good when he did that.

 We must establish the truth and proceed to justice so that patients may be safe.